ducarme/springable/README.md

 ANGULAR SPRINGS
 0-2-1, 1.5, PI/2
 ```
->A linear rotation spring is defined.
+>A linear angular spring is defined.
 The torque it creates will be determined by the difference between the angle 021
 (vertex at node `2`) and its natural angle `PI/2` (90 deg).
 The angle-difference versus torque relation is defined
 by the spring constant set to `1.5`.
 Note that if no natural angle was specified, the natural angle would have been automatically set to the angle defined by